You’ve finally taken the plunge and launched your own creative business. Congratulations! Welcome to a new way of working.

 6. Create some personal work or launch a side project

 Then, when you’ve carried out your idea – tell the world about it!
-Get in touch with all your favourite art and design blogs: It’s Nice That, Creative Review, Design Week, Computer Arts, Creative Boom… And tell them about what you’re up to.
+Get in touch with all your favourite art and design blogs: It’s Nice That, Creative Review, Design Week, Computer Arts, Creative Boom.
+And tell them about what you’re doing.

 7. Get out and network

 Go to anything and everything, armed with a positive attitude and plenty of business cards.
-Nothing beats face-to-face communication and in all my years of running my own company, networking still remains to be the best way of making new contacts and finding work.
+Nothing beats face-to-face communication, and in all my years of running my own company, networking remains to be the best way of making new contacts and finding work.